Ramona-Saintandre/Monas-Grand-Circus/Unit 1 HTML/saintandre-part-one/README.md

 # Project Requirements

-* [x ] Website must be mobile responsive.
+* [x] Website must be mobile responsive.
 It must match the stacked layout on mobile, and the inline layout on the desktop.
-* [x ] Flexbox must be used
+* [x] Flexbox must be used
-* [x ] All the colors that are provided in the style guide must be used correctly.
+* [x] All the colors that are provided in the style guide must be used correctly.
 * [x] There should be the correct hover state applied to the buttons and the navigation bar.
 * [x] There must be a background image used but should only show on the desktop, and not mobile.
 * [x] Use the correct font given in the style guide.